JamesRLamar/teachings/sermons/equipped-for-love.md

 Our gatherings exist not just for our own spiritual consumption, but to equip each of us for the work of ministry that builds up the body of Christ.

 **Question:**
-What does it reveal about God's heart that He designed our church gatherings specifically to equip us for ministry rather than just to make us feel good?
+What does this verse reveal about what “ministry” actually is?
+Who is supposed to do the work of ministry?

 ### 2. The Foundation of Faith and Love